Mask RCNN Pytorch – Instance Segmentation

 - Masks, prediction class, and bounding box are obtained by get_prediction.

-- Each mask is given a random color from the set of 11 colours.
+- Each mask is given a random color from the set of 11 colors.

-- Each mask is added to the image in the ration 1:0.5 with OpenCV
+- Each mask is added to the image in the ratio 1:0.5 with OpenCV.

-- A bounding box is drawn with cv2.rectangle with class name annotated as text on it.
+- A bounding box is drawn with cv2.rectangle with the class name annotated as text.

 - The final output is displayed